Kórnik: World War II

-After the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied and annexed by Nazi Germany from 1939 to 1945 as part of Landkreis Schrimm, Reichsgau Wartheland.
+After the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied and annexed by Nazi Germany from 1939 to 1945 as part of Landkreis Schrimm, Reichsgau Wartheland.
 It was renamed Burgstadt in attempt to erase traces of Polish origin.

 Already on 27 September 1939 the Germans confiscated and robbed the rich museum and library of the Kórnik Castle.
 On 20 October 1939, the German Einsatzgruppe VI carried out a public execution of 16 Poles at the Market Square as part of Operation Tannenberg.
 Among the victims was pre-war mayor Teofil Wolniewicz.
 Inhabitants of Kórnik were also among 15 Poles murdered on the same day in a public execution in nearby Mosina.
 The purpose of the executions was to pacify and terrorize Poles.
 Nevertheless, the Polish resistance movement was still organized in the town.
 Polish underground press was printed in Kórnik.
 Local teachers were also among Polish teachers murdered in the Mauthausen concentration camp.
+Deputy mayor Jan Hanelt was murdered by the Russians in Kharkiv in the Katyn massacre in 1940.